McSteve7/damilola/content/posts/2021-01-18-PLG/index.md

 The company prioritizes the user's need which is to schedule meetings and did not get in the way with any unnecessary feature, they also kept to their promise of not asking for your credit card details till you're ready to be a paying user.
 All this is to the end that you the user get your hands on the product seamlessly and get value from it as quickly as possible.

-Dropbox, Notion, Slack, Airtable, Atlaissan, Figma, Typeform, Zoom, Surveymonkey, Dropbox, Twilio, Shopify are some other great examples of PLG companies.
+Dropbox, Notion, Slack, Airtable, Atlaissan, Figma, Typeform, Zoom, Surveymonkey, Twilio, Shopify are some other great examples of PLG companies.
 They all have the following characteristics in common:

 1. You can get started on any of them in a few minutes and get value out of it.
 2. There is less friction in the onboarding and entire customer journey.